yuanenze123/MDPCT-Test/README.md

-# MDPCT
+# MPC-Net
-This the test part for my paper Semi-supervised Left Atrium Segmentation with Multi-dimensional Perturbed Consistency Training
+This the test part for my paper Multidimensional perturbed consistency learning for semi-supervised medical image segmentation